NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 ***
 ## Debugging
 `MarsPlot` is designed to make plotting MGCM output easier and faster so it handles missing data and many errors by itself.
 It reports errors both in the terminal and in the generated figures.
 To by-pass this behavior (when debugging), use the  `--debug` option with `MarsPlot` which will raise standard Python errors and stop the execution.
 One thing to always look for are typo/syntax errors in the template so you may want to cross-check your current plot against a pristine (empty) template.
-> Note that the errors raised with the `--debug` flag may reference to `MarsPlot` internal classes so it may not always be self-explanatory.
+> Note that the errors raised with the `--debug` flag may reference to `MarsPlot` internal classes so they may not always be self-explanatory.